Why Overdue Invoices (Over 60 Days Past Due Date) Are Cancelled & How to Resubmit

 Why We Cancel Overdue Invoices

-Invoices uploaded to Cloudfloat must be no more than 30 days past their due date.
+Invoices uploaded to Cloudfloat must be no more than 60 days past their due date if you want to use flexible terms.

 We enforce this because: